University of Texas School of Public Health Policies and Procedures

 Grade Point Average

-The grade point average (GPA) is calculated using all grades (A through F).
-The following scale of points per semester credit hour is used to calculate the GPA:
+The grade point average is calculated using all grades (A through F).
+The following scale of points per semester credit hour is used to calculate the grade point average:

 A = 4 points (90-100)